d1manson/waveform/README.md

 #### Screenshots
 Example view of the whole application, with a few things labeled:
+![screenshot](/screenshot1.png "screenshot with labels") Note that this screenshot is a little out of date as the button panel has been converted into a toolbar along the top of the page.

-![screenshot](/screenshot1.png "screenshot with labels") Some screenshots of individual features:
+Some screenshots of individual features:

 |                                   |                                         |